-As a dispatcher, you will be the “First, First Responder” on the scene of an emergency.
-You will be responsible for relaying important safety and medical information from the callers to the responding fire, medical, and law enforcement personnel.
-To be efficient and expeditious, dispatchers are required to follow department policies as well as national standards, and are expected to uphold these procedures during some of the most stressful times.
+A 911 Telecommunicator is the “First, First Responder” of an emergency.
+They are responsible for relaying important safety and medical information from a caller to the responding fire, medical, and law enforcement personnel.
+To be efficient and expeditious, 911 Telecommunicators are required to follow agency policies as well as national standards, and are expected to uphold these procedures during some of the most stressful incidents.

 The rewards from the public may be seldom heard, but each reward is cherished by the dispatcher.